-If Y is zero then the contents of A will determine the function to be carried out.
+If Y is zero then the contents of A will determine the function to be carried out

 A=0 will return, in A, the type of file system in use.
-The value of A on exit has the following significance
+The value of A on exit has the following significance.

+76 Using the filing system in assembler

-0 no file system
+- 0 No file system

-1 1200 baud cassette file system
+- 1 1200 baud cassette file system

-2 300 baud cassette file system
+- 2 300 baud cassette file system

-3 ROM pack file system
+- 3 ROM pack file system

-4 Disc file system
+- 4 Disc file system

-5 Econet file system
+- 5 Econet file system

-6 Teletext/Prestel Telesoftware file system
+- 6 Teletext/Prestel Telesoftware file system

-A=1 return address of the rest of the command line in the zero page locations A = &FF 'ensure' that all open files are up to date on the media
+A=1 will return the address of the rest of the command line in the zero page locations.

+A=&FF will 'ensure' that all open files are up to date on the media.